pablogsIO/RecordButton/README.md

 ## Support/Issues
 If you have any questions, please don't hesitate to create an issue.

-## ToDo
+## To-Do
 * Add Cocoapods

 ## License
 RecordButton is available under the MIT license.
 See the LICENSE file for more info.

-If you use it, i'll be happy to know about it.
+If you use it, I'll be happy to know about it.